great-lakes/botbuilder-telemetry/README.md

 ```

 ## Step 4: Apply middleware
 This step is necessary to utilize this telemetry package.
+Make sure to apply the middleware right after you create your bot instance.

 ```js
 // from Microsoft botbuilder SDK